-We are organizing a seminar on string field theory (SFT) and related topics (worldsheet theory, string amplitudes, compactifications, homotopy algebras…) on Thursday every 2 weeks.
-Talks are 1.5 hours long: the recommended format is a general introduction of 30 min for students and non-specialists (especially, before technical talks), followed by 1 hour of talk + discussions intertwined.
+Our goal is to offer reviews, mini-lectures and communications of recent results.
+In the latter case, the recommended format is a general introduction of 30 min for students and non-specialists, followed by 1 hour of talk + discussions intertwined.
 However, speakers are free to organize their time differently.
 Speakers can present one of their papers, work in progress or even other papers they want to discuss.
 We hope that this regular journal club will help foster discussions within the SFT community and related fields and seed new collaborations and applications.

 Structure (reference timezone is CEST, see this website for conversion):